-- 51. In the Code of Practice, and in everyday use, the "decision-maker" is frequently used.
+- 53. In the Code of Practice, and in everyday use, the term "decision-maker" is frequently used.
 However, in general, it is important to understand that the Act does not identify any formal decision-makers.
 The exceptions are where: - The person has made a valid advance decision to refuse treatment which applies to the treatment in question.
 In law, the effect is that the person is deciding, at that point, not to consent to the treatment starting or being continued.
-Their decision cannot be overridden because others do not think it is in their best interests: - If a Lasting Power of Attorney or Enduring Power of Attorney has been made and registered, or a deputy has been appointed under a court order, then the attorney or deputy will be the decision-maker for decisions within the scope of their authority;47
+Their decision cannot be overridden because others do not think it is in their best interests; - If a Lasting Power of Attorney or Enduring Power of Attorney has been made and registered, or a deputy has been appointed under a court order, then the attorney or deputy will be the decision-maker for decisions within the scope of their authority;48 - The Court of Protection makes the decision on behalf of the person. - 54.
+In every other case, the Act does not say that any specific person or type of person is the decisionmaker.
+Parliament's intention was that, wherever possible, a decision as to what is in the best interests of a person unable to take the relevant decision would be reached informally and collaboratively between those involved in their care or interested in their welfare, whether that be paid/professional or unpaid.
+This means that: - If a hospital has put someone down in the patient records as their 'next of kin', this does not mean that person has any legal right to make any decision on their behalf, but should of course be consulted if it is appropriate and practicable to do so; - A professional does not have a right to make the decision on behalf of the person simply because they occupy a particular position. - 55.
+However, it still makes sense to think of a "decision-maker" because of the way in which the Act works. - 56.
+Anyone who wants to carry out an act in connection with the care or treatment of another will only be protected from criminal and civil liability under s.5 MCA 2005 if they reasonably believe that the person lacks capacity to make the relevant decision and that the action to be taken is in the

-47 If the attorney cannot make the decision (for instance because an attorney is overwhelmed at the idea of refusing life-sustaining treatment on behalf of the person), then decision-making should not stop, but the "decision-maker" will be identified following the process set out in the paragraph below, and the attorney should be consulted.
-Where a deputy feels that they cannot make the decision, it is suggested that this is a situation where the court should be
+48 If the attorney cannot make the decision (for instance because an attorney is overwhelmed at the idea of refusing life-sustaining treatment on behalf of the person), then decision-making should not stop, but the "decision-maker" will be identified following the process set out in the paragraph below, and the attorney should be consulted.
+Where a deputy feels that they cannot make the decision, it is suggested that this is a situation where the court should be involved wherever possible because they have specifically been appointed by the court to have the authority to make decisions on behalf of the person.